Teagueporter/Teagueporter/README.md

 - 👋 Hi, I’m @Teagueporter
 - 👀 I’m interested in Comptuer Science, Computer Vision and learning!
-- 🌱 I’m currently learning COmputer Vision and python
+- 🌱 I’m currently learning Computer Vision and python
+- ✨ I'm currently working as a research assistent for BYU in automated fish tracking and identification
 - 📫 How to reach me teagueporter5@gmail.com

 <!---